gtagency/roscorobot/README.md

 There is one last thing you need to do once you've created a python node.
 At the top of your python file, underneath the environment definition (e.g. "#!/usr/bin/env python"), add the following:
 ```
-import roslib; roslib.load_manifest('my_package')
+import roslib; roslib.load_manifest('example')
 ```

-where my_package is the name of the package you created.
+where example is the name of the package you created.

 ## Change Log